deckerego/ampule/README.md

 ### Running tests

-Tests require pytest to be installed:
+Tests require pytest to be installed.
+Once installed it can be invoked with default arguments, as in:

-    pip3 install -e .
     pytest